Easdale: Easdale Volunteers

 In 1859 the British Government decided to create Artillery Volunteers around the coasts to defend the nation from the potential threat of attack by Napoleon III.
 In Argyll more than a dozen such companies were formed, including two on Easdale created in March 1860.
 Ex-Royal Navy captain John MacDougall was placed in command of the volunteers and the four 32-pounder guns they were issued with.
 Drill halls were built at Easdale and at Ellanabeich with the guns being positioned nearby.
 Drills included firing cannonballs over 120 metres at small target rafts.
 Further floods in 1881 meant the original gun position on Easdale had to be resited.

 In 1899 the 32-pounders were replaced by more powerful 64-pounders that had 3 tonne barrels and which could fire 29kg shells more than twice as far as the original guns.
 The new guns were mounted on carriages, one of which survives on Easdale.
 Eight men crewed each gun and in 1903 the Easdale Volunteers won the King's Cup at a national competition held near Dundee.
-In 1908, 48 years after they were formed the Volunteers stood down and were replaced by the Territorial Force (now known as the Territorial Army).
+In 1908, 48 years after they were formed, the Volunteers stood down and were replaced by the Territorial Force (now known as the Territorial Army).

 Recent times

-By the early 1960s, the population had dwindled to only four people and the island appeared doomed.
-The island now has a population of around sixty people and is one of the smallest permanently inhabited island of the Inner Hebrides.
+By the early 1960s, the population had dwindled to only five people, and the island appeared doomed.
+The island now [when?] has a population of around sixty-seventy people and is one of the smallest permanently inhabited islands of the Inner Hebrides.
 (Note: Easdale was the smallest inhabited island in this archipelago in 2001 if bridged and tidal islands were excluded.
-Eilean Bàn, which is part of the Skye Bridge and Eilean Donan, which is tidal, were both inhabited at the time of the 2001 Census and smaller.
+Eilean Bàn, which is part of the Skye Bridge and Eilean Donan, which is tidal, were both inhabited at the time of the 2000 Census and smaller.
 By the time of the 2022 census several other smaller islands were recorded as inhabited: Eilean Tioram, Badachro; Eilean dà Mhèinn, Loch Crinan; Eilean Loain, Loch Sween.)
-The Scottish plant collector Clara Winsome Muirhead surveyed the plant life of the island and published The Flora of Easdale and the Garvellachs in 1962.
+The Scottish plant collector Clara Winsome Muirhead surveyed the plant life of the island and published The Flora of Easdale and the Garvellachs in 1967.

 British indie rock band Florence and the Machine filmed their double-feature music video for their singles "Queen of Peace" and "Long & Lost" on the island, with the videos using the villagers as the cast.

 The island is owned by Jonathan Feigenbaum, who operates the Easdale Island Company; he succeeded his late father Clive Feigenbaum (the former chairman of Stanley Gibbons).
 Clive created local issues of stamps, and Jonathan has continued doing this.

 In 2005 the local authority, Argyll and Bute Council, discussed plans to build a bridge between the island and Seil, linking the island to the mainland by road, despite there being no roads on Easdale.